 About the Gallery

-The Gallery is a new contemporary art space in the heart of Notting Hill within St Peter`s church.
+The Curate Art Space is a contemporary art space in the heart of Notting Hill within St Peter`s church.
 The space is unique in that it is in the centre of a thriving community and is surrounded by existing architectural and artistic features.
 It is hoped that artists showing in the gallery will take inspiration from this juxtaposition of classically influenced Victorian architecture with modern renovations and facilities.
+The space is also ideally suited for creative industry events and product launches.
 Any profits payable to the church will go to fund its continuing good work in the local community.
 If you are interested in displaying your artwork, please email Rebecca Dean at Curate Events.

 During exhibitions the gallery opening times are generally from 1pm-6pm on Thursdays and Fridays, and then from 1pm-5pm on Saturdays.
 Evening events take place from 6.30pm-8.30pm unless otherwise stated and are open to all.

-If you are an artist who is interested in exhibiting at the gallery you may find the following documents useful: exhibitors terms, gallery hanging space and lighting plan.
+If you are an artist or business interested in exhibiting at the gallery you may find the following documents useful: exhibitors terms, gallery hanging space and lighting plan.
 More information about the gallery can be downloaded here.

-The gallery curator is Rebecca Dean of Curate Events, click on one of the links below to find out more about forthcoming events from Curate.
-Or, drop her an email if you are interested in displaying your artwork in our gallery space.
+The gallery curator is Rebecca Dean of Curate Events, click on one of the links below follow Curate on social media and to find out more about forthcoming events

 Previous exhibitions at our gallery: